Preparing to be a competitive applicant

 - It’s been a while since I have been in school; does my degree/do my prerequisites expire?

-- I graduated with a degree in .…/I am ….(career)/I had terrible grades as an undergraduate – Now I want to be a doctor, what do I do?
+- I graduated with a non-science degree/pursued a different career… Now I want to be a doctor, where do I start?

 - Aren’t the health-care and community service activities I did in my pre-med organization enough?